arunkumar-ml-ai/EDA---Investment-Analysis/README.md

 2.Where did we get the data from?

 We have taken real investment data from crunchbase.com, so the insights you get may be incredibly useful.
-For this assignment, we have divided the data into the following files: mapping.csv rounds2.csv companies.csv
+For this assignment, we have divided the data into the following files in CSV folder<br/>
+mapping.csv<br/>
+rounds2.csv<br/>
+companies.csv<br/>

 3.What is Spark Funds’ business objective?